rpmik/MesoWestToWeatherCat/README.md

 And of course later I found out that WeatherCat has basically the same format but with more tags.

 It is important to clean up your CSV data from MesoWest and/or Synoptic.

-Use Numbers
+1. Use the macOS app Numbers to open the CSV.
-1. get rid of rows that have blank key rows such as air_temp_set_1 and precip_accum_*.
+1. get rid of rows that have blank key attributes in fields such as air_temp_set_1 and precip_accum_*.
 1. Then delete the metadata at the top, but retain the first header row and delete the second row of units
 1. Then by Date_Time column, sort ascending so that time progress forwards toward the end of the file.
 1. After that, export the data back out to CSV for processing.